mantrakp04/persistent-text-streaming-perma-auth/README.md

 // chat-message.tsx, maybe?
 import { useStream } from "@convex-dev/persistent-text-streaming/react";

 // ...

 // In our component:
 const { text, status } = useStream(
-  api.chat.getChatBody, // The query to call for the full stream body new URL(`${convexSiteUrl}/chat-stream`), // The HTTP endpoint for streaming driven, // Set to true if this browser session created this chat and so should generate the stream message.streamId as StreamId // The streamId of the chat to subscribe to!
+  api.chat.getChatBody, // The query to call for the full stream body new URL(`${convexSiteUrl}/chat-stream`), // The HTTP endpoint for streaming driven, // True if this browser session created this chat and should generate the stream chat.streamId as StreamId // The streamId from the chat database record );
-);
 ```